Last update: June 29, 2021

-- Land between 7:00 a.m. and 3:00 p.m. on your Arrival Day; see our Summer Calendar for details.
+- Land between 7:00 a.m. and 3:00 p.m. on your Arrival Day; see our Fall Semester calendar for Copenhagen or Stockholm for details.
 If you are unable to arrive on your Arrival Day, book a flight that arrives before, not after your Arrival Day.
 You’ll need to cover your own accommodation and local transportation before your Arrival Day, but we will share detailed guidance with early-arriving students via email before your departure.

 - Book a direct flight if one is available, or opt for as few layovers as possible – ideally connecting only in the U.S. (or the country you are departing from).
 Check COVID-19 requirements for any connection cities as you’re booking, and check back closer to your departure to be sure you are prepared to meet any testing or other transit requirements.

 - Book a round trip flight.
 Students could be held up by gate agents or border control if you cannot show confirmed plans to depart Denmark/Sweden.
-Please keep in mind you must check out of your housing by 12:00 p.m. on your Last Day of Housing (see our Summer calendar for details).
+Please keep in mind you must check out of your housing by 12:00 p.m. on your Last Day of Housing (see our Copenhagen or Stockholm calendar for details).

 Do I need to test prior to traveling to Scandinavia?

 As of June 2021, Denmark does not require vaccinated travelers from the U.S. to test before arrival; travelers arriving from other locations may need to have a negative test taken within 48 hours of arrival.
 Sweden DOES require a negative COVID-19 test (antigen or PCR) taken no more than 48 hours before arrival.
 We will update you closer to the semester once we know what the requirements will be for your arrival.

 Questions about pre-departure testing?
 Contact HealthAccommodation@DISabroad.org.